-The fundamental problem for the concrete realization of the criteria of freedom and equality on which a secular civil society should be establish is represented by ignorance, in consequence of which, instead of concepts based on facts that are not known, preconceptions completely unfounded take place.
+The fundamental problem for the concrete realization of the criteria of freedom and equality on which a secular civil society should be established is represented by ignorance, in consequence of which, instead of concepts based on facts that are not known, preconceptions completely unfounded take place.

 In order to know the reality about homosexuality I reproduce below a fundamental document by the World Health Organization (http://new.paho.org/hq/index.php?option … 703&Itemid) where are summarized some points of extreme importance to gay people.
 This document is the synthesis of very high scientific level of the work of thousands of specialists coming from all over the world.
 I invite you to see how the contents of this document reflect faithfully what Gay Project has always supported.
 I think that there is no need to place side by side this document with other well-known documents of confessional origin.

 I refer the interested reader to two articles published by Gay Project: